-WHEREAS, the City of Sulphur has continued to prosper, grow and change and in 2011 commenced a Comprehensive Master Plan utilizing the best practices of city planning and the latest principles of Smart Growth to guide the future development of the Village working with numerous groups of citizens throughout the community;
+WHEREAS, the City of Sulphur has continued to prosper, grow and change and in 2011 commenced a Comprehensive Master Plan utilizing the best practices of city planning to guide the future development of the City working with numerous groups of citizens throughout the community; and

-WHEREAS, the City of Sulphur has committed to utilize the Comprehensive Master Plan of 2011 to guide important development decisions and to preserve the quality of life in the City of Sulphur;
+WHEREAS, the City of Sulphur has committed to utilize the Comprehensive Master Plan of 2011 to guide important development decisions and to preserve the quality of life in the City of Sulphur; and

-And WHEREAS, the City of Sulphur Planning and Zoning Commission unanimously adopted the updated and new Comprehensive Master Plan 2030 in accordance with Louisiana State laws (LRS 33:101-121) on November XXX, 2011;
+WHEREAS, the City of Sulphur Land Use and Planning Commission unanimously adopted the updated and new Comprehensive Master Plan 2011 in accordance with Louisiana State laws (LRS 33:101-121) on November 21, 2011.

-NOW THEREFORE, be it resolved that, the City Council of the City of Sulphur hereby ratifies and accepts the newly adopted Comprehensive Master Plan, named "The Comprehensive Master Plan 2030 for the City of Sulphur" adopted by the City of Sulphur Planning and Zoning Commission on November XXX, 2011; and hereby pledges to implement this plan in accordance Louisiana State planning and development laws using the best practices of city planning.
+NOW THEREFORE, be it resolved that the City Council of the City of Sulphur hereby ratify and accept the newly adopted Comprehensive Master Plan, named "The Comprehensive Master Plan 2011 for the City of Sulphur" adopted by the City of Sulphur Land Use and Planning Commission on November 21, 2011.